 If you're a property owner in New Jersey, you likely have two or three neighbors whose land borders yours.
-While it may seem surprising, those neighbors might be able to gain legal title to pieces of your property under a legal concept called adverse possession.
+While it might seem surprising, those neighbors could gain legal title to pieces of your property under a legal concept called adverse possession.
 And while less likely, an unknown trespasser can also squat on your land and develop the same type of claim to legal ownership.

 To make sure that your land remains yours and that a neighbor can't lay claim a portion of it, you should familiarize yourself with the New Jersey's laws on adverse possession.
-There may also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.
+There might also be times when you yourself need to assert an adverse possession claim, over land that you feel you have developed a right to use and want to continue using.

-Adverse possession is a legal concept that allows a trespasser – sometimes a stranger but more often a neighbor – to gain legal title over the land of a property owner.
+Adverse possession is a legal concept that allows a trespasser (sometimes a stranger but more often a neighbor) to gain legal title over the land of a property owner.
 The concept developed in early Britain.
-More recently, the law's function has become to achieve a fair result when one owner has neglected or forgotten about a piece of his or her land while another has been using or caring for it for so long that to make him or her leave would create hardship.
+More recently, the law's function has become to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make them leave would create hardship or injustice.

 Like in most states, adverse possession in New Jersey is established from the nature of a trespasser's possession and the length of time he or she possesses the land.
 A trespasser's possession must be:

-In New Jersey, a trespasser can also gain adverse possession over someone's property under "color of title."
-Color of title means that there is a legally filed document that gives the appearance of actual legal title, but that this document is not legally valid.
+In New Jersey, one way a trespasser can gain adverse possession over someone's property is under what's called "color of title."
+Color of title means that there is a legally filed document that gives the appearance of actual legal title, but that this document might not be legally valid.

 Imagine that the deed to your property indicated that you owned a particular lake, but that your deed, for whatever reason, is incorrect; that lake actually belongs to your neighbor.
 If such a faulty document is recorded in the county register's office for a full 30 years or more without objection, then it becomes valid.
 (See N.J.
 Stat.
 Ann. § 2A:14-31).

-If you are a property owner, and are concerned about a trespasser or neighbor who seems to be developing a claim for adverse possession, you can file a lawsuit to "quiet title."
+If none of the preliminary methods work, you can file a lawsuit to "quiet title."
 This is essentially a legal declaration from a court that you, in fact, own the property.
 Such a declaration might be particularly important if you are considering selling your property and want to be able to assure a potential buyer about the scope of your boundaries.

 In New Jersey, it's important to remember that state courts are divided into "Law Division" and "Chancery Division."
 This is a distinction somewhat unique to the state.
 While the Law Division courts handle cases for money damages, you would need to file your lawsuit in the Chancery courts, which handle cases for property ownership and issues of title.